hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250604516v1-dre-an-effective-dual-refined-method-for-integrating-small-and-large.md

 ---
 layout: default
-title: DRE: An Effective Dual-Refined Method for Integrating Small and Large Language Models in Open-Domain Dialogue Evaluation
+title: "DRE: An Effective Dual-Refined Method for Integrating Small and Large Language Models in Open-Domain Dialogue Evaluation"
 ---

 # DRE: An Effective Dual-Refined Method for Integrating Small and Large Language Models in Open-Domain Dialogue Evaluation